Tada-Project/speed-surprises/docs/algorithms.md

-# Tada! - SpeedSurprises Result tables
+# Result Tables from Running TaDa! on speed-surprises Programs

 ## Algorithms